swipswaps/objectiv-analytics/backend/objectiv_backend/snowplow/docs/aws.md

 - Bad events (invalid) are published on the `bad` topic on Kinesis.

 Before starting up the Objectiv Collector, some preparation is required.
-The following sections assume there's already a running and functional Snowplow pipeline setup on GCP.
+The following sections assume there's already a running and functional Snowplow pipeline setup on AWS.
 If you don't, Snowplow has a [quick start installation guide](https://docs.snowplowanalytics.com/docs/open-source-quick-start/quick-start-installation-guide-on-aws/) to get you up and running.